Dienviem01/LearnSE/README.md

 Then we applied utility classes (like text-3xl, text-blue-500, bg-black, font-bold, etc.) directly to our HTML elements to style them instantly.

 You can check my code and experiment result inside the day_2 folder.

+In addition to the lesson, we also received an assignment consisting of 25 logic questions.
+Since I already have some basic experience in coding (though still at beginner level), I decided to work on them right away.
+Some of the questions involved simple mathematical logic, not too difficult, but it did require me to grab a piece of paper and scribble some workings by hand.
+The actual coding parts were fairly easy and straightforward.

+As for the mini project assignment, I plan to work on it and submit it on Saturday.